 - Management Intern, Whispering Pines Bed and Breakfast - Nebraska City NE

-- Modern Languages Literature/French, University of Nebraska-Lincoln - Lincoln NE
+- Master's Degree, Modern Languages & Literature, University of Nebraska-Lincoln - Lincoln NE

-- Teacher Education in German Language, University of Nebraska - Lincoln - Lincoln NE
+- Master's Degree, Teacher Education in German , University of Nebraska - Lincoln - Lincoln NE

 - Juris Doctorate, Harvard University - Cambridge MA

-- Modern Languages and Literatures, University College Dublin - Dublin, Ireland
+- Master's of Modern Languages & Literature, University College Dublin - Dublin, Ireland